bharath12b5/mvn-linux/Building-Python-MongoDB-Driver.md

 1. ***Prerequisites***

     The MongoDB Driver needs access to a running MongoDB server, either on your local server or a remote system.
-The following commands are an example of how to start up a MongodDB server and then connect to it with the client shell, but note that MongoDB has not been installed as part of these instructions, and typically you would be running MongoDB on a remote server.
+The following commands are an example of how to start up a MongoDB server and then connect to it with the client shell, but note that MongoDB has not been installed as part of these instructions, and typically you would be running MongoDB on a remote server.

     ```shell
     mongod > /tmp/mongodb.log &